jerobado/Study/ASP.NET Core/README.md

 **Template**
 - basic code required to build an application

+**ViewImports**
+- `_ViewImports.cshtml` file contains directive that will be inserted at the top of every view.
+- to avoid adding `@using` statements to every view
+- should be located in the root of Pages folder

+**ViewStart**
+- `_ViewStart.cshtml` file contains C# arbitrary code at the start of every view in your application.
+- should be located in the root of Pages folder

 **wwwroot**
 - is a special folder wherein the browser is only allowed to access.
 This file include static files like CSS, JavaScript, images or static HTML file